 Photographer: Eragbie Joshua | Country: Nigeria

 Triumph is not just about crossing the finish line first; it’s about breaking through barriers that once seemed insurmountable.
 This powerful photograph captures a moment of sheer determination and resilience, as a female swimmer slices through the water, embodying the spirit of overcoming.
 Lost in the moment, she struggles to reach the finish line while her competitors have already finished.
 Battling an injury which she sustained during the race.
-She remains determined to complete the race during the Nigeria University Games competition in Lagos, Nigeria.
+She remains determined to complete the race during the Nigeria University Games competition in Lagos.
 This image is a celebration of every woman and girl who has faced challenges head-on, breaking through societal expectations and personal limitations.
 It is a reminder that true victory lies in the courage to dive into the deep end and emerge stronger, more determined, and unbroken.

 FRONTRUNNER